AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-06-fun-feature-flags/fun-feature-flags.md

 4. Add an audit trail for the updates.
 5. Update the backend to return the new title.
 6. Update the frontend to display the new title.
-7. Update the FE to allow users to edit the title.
+7. Update the frontend to allow users to edit the title.
 8. Add validation to the backend to ensure the new title is valid.
 9. Add validation to the frontend to ensure the new title is valid.

 ### Approach 1: Feature Branches

-A long, long time ago, when SVN was a thing (and even much later) most teams used **Feature Branches ** to manage new features.
+A long, long time ago, when SVN was a thing (and even much later) most teams used **Feature Branches** to manage new features.
 Typically, each feature would be developed on a separate branch, tested, and then merged into the `main` branch.

 In our example, you would create a branch for the new title feature, and each task would be developed on this branch.
 Once all tasks are complete, the branch would be merged into
 `main`.